czbiohub-sf/pyseus/README.md

 Validation class takes standard_hits_table from AnalysisTables class for various post-processing or validation methods
 * static_fdr(): Call significant interactors from standard hits table with user input offset and curvature for thresholding
 * dynamic_fd(): compute dynamic FDR for each plate-bait group in the standard table
+* convert_to_unique_interactions(): The nature of MS-IP presents possibilities for duplicate interactions, this function removes such duplicates.
+As a consequence, the direction of interactions is lost (no more bait/prey designations), but maximum edge values can be optionally conserved.
+* corum_interaction_coverage(): Calculates the recall of the interactome, using CORUM interactions as a ground truth.
+The function is utilized in generating a precision-recall curve of the interactome.
+* colocalization_precision(): Calculates the precision of the interactome, using broad localization patterns as a ground truth.
+THis function is utilized in generating a precision--recall curve of the interactome.

 ## Included Notebooks